webzones-git/jenkins-test/readme.txt

 Hi, This is my CICD file

-Hi, This change is for auto build test
+Hi, This change is for auto build tests